image

 DACI (Driver, Approver, Contributor, Informed)

-DACI focuses on decision-making:
+DACI is an alternative to RACI that focuses on decision-making:

-• Approver: The final decision-maker (like Accountable)
+• Approver: The person who has the final decision-making authority (similar to Accountable)

-• Contributor: Provides input (similar to Consulted)
+• Contributor: The people who provide input and expertise (similar to Consulted)

 • Informed: Same as in RACI.